Why can HIV remain latent in the body?

 ACSS2 plays a key role in the regulation of HIV transcription and latency

 HIV is hard to battle, in part because the virus can lie dormant, or latent, in infected cells for a long period of time.
 Through this mechanism, HIV evades the toxic effects of therapies and the attacks of the immune system.
 Disrupting HIV latency is, therefore, a potential therapeutic strategy.

 HIV latency is regulated by an epigenetic mechanism called histone crotonylation that controls gene expression, according to a new study (HIV latency is reversed by ACSS2-driven histone crotonylation) published in the Journal of Clinical Investigation (JCI) on February 19, 2018.
 This study suggests that histone crotonylation can be targeted for HIV eradication.

 Enormous progress has been made in improving HIV treatment and reducing HIV deaths.
-Antiretroviral therapy (ART) allows many HIV-positive people to live longer and healthier lives.
+Antiretroviral therapy (ART) are medications that treat HIV.
+These medicines are called antiretroviral drugs accordingly.
+ART allows many HIV-positive people to live longer and healthier lives.
 Additionally, this therapy also helps prevent transmission of HIV.
 Now, HIV infection is largely a chronic disease.
-But, ART drugs do not kill or cure the virus.
+But, ART drugs cannot kill or cure the virus.
 There are still a large number of people living with HIV.

-Why HIV can remain latent in host cells is a long-standing mystery.
+Why can HIV remain latent in host cells?
+It is a long-standing mystery.
 If scientists can resolve this mystery, they may be able to find approaches to kick and kill HIV.
 A cure for HIV/AIDS has long been an important goal of medicine.

 , short for acyl-CoA synthetase short-chain family member 2, is an enzyme that is involved in lipid metabolism and energy generation.
 Given that HIV infection is often associated with particular unbalances in lipid levels, ACSS2 may be a potential target for treatments of HIV.